raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ## Introduction

 The Pen programming language is a strongly statically typed functional programming language with automatic precise memory management based on ownerships.
 It's a programming language for _scalable_ software development.
-It aims to make development of large-scale applications easy and scalable by focusing on **maintainability** and **portability** of software.
+It aims to make development of large-scale applications easy and scalable by focusing on software **maintainability** and **portability**.
 Programs written in Pen should be simple, testable, and flexible against changes.

 The language that influenced Pen the most is [Go](https://go.dev/).
 You can also call Pen as a **functional** descendant of the Go programming language with focus on **application programming**.
 Pen shares the same goal of Go like simplicity, reliability, efficiency, etc. Though, Pen explicitly excludes system programming from its domain to pursue further simplicity.